Denise Smith, DVM

-Dr. Hudak joined the Main Street Vet team in November of 2016.
+Dr. Johnson joined the Main Street Vet team in November of 2016.
 She was raised in Southlake, Texas and received her Bachelor’s Degree in Animal Science from The University of Arkansas.
-She graduated with her DVM degree in 2008 from Texas A&M College of Veterinary Medicine.
+She graduated with honors from Texas A&M College of Veterinary Medicine in 2008.

 Heidi Lobprise, DVM, Diplomate AVDC

 Dr. Heidi Lobprise is a Veterinary Dentist that has been a member of the Main Street Veterinary Hospital medical staff since April of 2010.
 Born in Gary, Indiana, she grew up in Orlando, Florida and then Richardson, Texas, where she graduated from Richardson High School.

 Dr. Lobprise says that she knew from age seven that she wanted to spend her life as a veterinarian simply because she has always loved animals.
 She began her journey toward her current career at Texas A&M University where she earned a Bachelor of Science in Biomedical Science in 1981.
 Concurrent to earning her undergraduate degree, she enrolled in Texas A&M University’s College of Veterinary Medicine in 1979 and received her Doctorate of Veterinary Medicine in 1983.
 Her areas of special professional focus include dentistry and senior care.
 She is also a Diplomate of the American Veterinary Dental College (AVDC.)